IoannisLoukeris/LaravelNeverCRUD/README.md

 ## Seems the architectural aspect is quite important too...
 Depending on what you are doing it is very important.
 For the moment let's pretend that this is just a CRUD alleviation package :-)

+## Versioning
+Always use the latest release of the major version you have started with.
+We don't expect breaking changes in the foreseeable future so all 1.x.x versions should be drop in replacements for previous releases.
+Breaking changes will be denoted by the increase of the major version number.
+So for this project:
+* 1.x.x <- major version increments only for breaking changes in the project
+* x.1.x <- subversion that denotes the features present.
+Will increment as features are added.
+* x.x.1 <- minor version.
+Will increment for bugfixes, types, non feature additions or code quality refactorings.
+For example the change that added this paragraph to the readme.md file will increment the release from v1.0.3 to v1.0.4 .
+When (if?) dynamic properties are added version will go from v1.0.x to 1.1.x .
+Updating to that version will __not__ break your code.
+Promise.

 ## Examples?
 Tutorials?
 ~~Too lazy.
 If there is enough interest will do it though.~~ I got my lazy bum to write an example that you can find here: